-The brewery registered three labels with the United Stated Patent Office on April 14, 1908.
+Labels, for at least three of these brands were registered with the United Stated Patent Office that year on April 14.
 They were:

 14,137 – Jacob Ruppert Extra Beer